zulip/zulip/docs/outreach/experience.md

   questions about what to tackle next in your [check-ins](#how-to-post-your-check-ins).

+- Use GitHub project boards to understand current priorities.

 - Like other Zulip contributors, [claim issues](../contributing/contributing.md#claiming-an-issue) only when you actually start work on them.